Sexual Harassment in the Workplace

 However, if it’s a manager or supervisor who’s sexually harassing you, then your employer is automatically liable.
 You should tell someone if you fear for your personal safety, but you don’t need to notify anyone in order to protect your legal claim.

-Filing and proving a sexual harassment case, whether it is a quid pro quo or hostile work environment claim, can be difficult if you don’t have a strong case.
-If you’re looking for a fierce sexual harassment attorney in Minnesota who will aggressively champion your case and help you collect just compensation for the harassment you suffered, contact Madia Law, right away.
+If you’re looking for a fierce sexual harassment attorney in Minnesota who will aggressively champion your case and help you collect just compensation for the harassment you suffered, contact Madia Law.

 We have a process that works in getting exceptional results for our clients.